pygame/pygame/docs/reST/ref/mixer.rst

    inactive channels and the force argument is ``True``, this will find the Channel with the longest running Sound and return it.

-   If the mixer has reserved channels from ``pygame.mixer.set_reserved()`` then those channels will not be returned here.

    .. ## pygame.mixer.find_channel ##

 .. function:: get_busy